NextSDS Logo

 Immediately flush eyes with plenty of water for at least 15 minutes.
 Get medical attention if irritation develops or persists.

 Call an ambulance.
 Continue flushing during transport to hospital.
-Get medical attention if any discomfort develops or if irritation develops or persists.
-Get immediate medical attention if not breathing or having trouble breathing.
-If the victim is having trouble breathing, transport to medical care.
+Get immediate medical attention if any discomfort develops or irritation persists.

 Medical Treatment